Simplero/Simplero-API/README.md

 The API is REST, using JSON for serialization, with no root element.

-You'll notice right away that this API is not exactly complete.
-If you need anything, please ask.
-I'm Calvin Correli (calvin@simplero.com), the founder, CEO, and creator of Simplero, and I'm always open to your input, and we're flexible about adding additional API calls.

 We also have one webhook endpoint available.
 See the bottom of this file.